 If a student's attendance falls below 90%, the student will be required to perform make-up work to bring their attendance back to a satisfactory attendance status.
-All make-up hours must be completed outside of regular scheduled class hours and must be done on campus.

-Make-up work will be relevant to scheduled courses missed and comparable to the content, time and delivery of the classes missed.
-Make-up work is recorded as make-up attendance and documents are maintained by Student Services.
+All make-up hours must be completed outside of regular scheduled class hours and must be done either on campus or through FI's Moodle.
+Make-up assignments will be relevant to scheduled courses missed and will be comparable to the content, time and delivery of the classes missed.
+Make-up work is recorded by Instructors or Student Services as make-up attendance and documents are maintained by Student Services.
 Students may not complete make-up work related to material that has not yet been presented within their respective program of study.